-The geographical position determines the domination of temperate climate in E., and the presence of western air transport from the Atlantic Ocean above it leads to the predominance of marine and transitional from marine to continental types of climate.
+The geographical position determines the domination of temperate climate in Europe, and the presence of western air transport from the Atlantic Ocean above it leads to the predominance of marine and transitional from marine to continental types of climate.
 The average annual values of the radiation balance are everywhere positive and increase from north to south: on the islands of the Arctic they are about 10, near the 50th parallel about 40, in the southern regions of E. up to 250-290 kJ / cm2 (60-70 kcal / cm2).
 In January, all E., except the Mediterranean and most of France, has a radiation balance of –17 to –4.2 kJ / cm2 (from –4 to –1 kcal / cm2); in July, the differences between the northern and southern regions are erased due to an increase in the length of the day when moving to the north, and the radiation balance over almost all of E. is about 34 kJ / cm2 (8 kcal / cm2).
 The movement of air masses in the system of general circulation of the atmosphere leads to a significant territorial redistribution of heat, especially in winter.
 The warming role of the western transport, reinforced by the presence of a warm North Atlantic current, is manifested in the deviation of the isotherms of the winter months from the latitudinal direction and in a significant excess of the average temperatures of the winter months in most of E. (except for the south-east) over average latitudinal temperatures: a positive anomaly January temperatures on Novaya Zemlya, the Kola Peninsula, Svalbard, the British Isles ranges from 8 to 18 ° C, and in the west of Scandinavia and Iceland from 18 to 24 ° C.

 Radiation and circulation factors of climate formation E. have a pronounced seasonal change.
 In the winter season, the lowest atmospheric pressure occurs in the north of the Atlantic, where the Icelandic depression is located.
 Hence, the pressure increases to the east and southeast. right up to the Caspian Sea and the south of the Urals, where the spur of the Asian anticyclone enters.
 Over the western part of the Mediterranean Sea, located in the zone of influence of the Azores anticyclone, western transport is very intense.
 In his system, cyclones arising at atmospheric fronts move from the west to the east, deviating to higher latitudes.
 Almost all of E. polar air masses prevail; breakthroughs of Arctic air masses from the north can reach the Alps, the Balkan Peninsula and the Crimea; in the Mediterranean, polar air is sometimes replaced by tropical air.
 Isotherms of the winter months pass in general with S.-Z. to the south-east The highest average monthly temperatures in January are in the Mediterranean, from 10 to 12 ° C, as well as in the near-ocean regions of E., where the 0 ° C isotherm reaches 70 ° C. w.
 The lowest average monthly temperatures are in the north-eastern regions of E., up to –20 ° С in the river basin.
 Pechora (here the absolute minimum temperature was recorded in E. —52 ° C) and up to –24 ° C on Franz Josef Land.
 In general, winters are mild in West E., frosty in Eastern E., with stable snow cover, lasting from 1 month in the south to 7–9 months in the north.